oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 ***DISCLAIMER: These scripts are not intended for benchmarking Intel platforms.
 For any performance and/or benchmarking information on specific Intel platforms, visit [https://www.intel.ai/blog](https://www.intel.ai/blog).***
 ## Key implementation details
 The example uses Intel's pretrained model published as part of [Intel Model Zoo](https://github.com/IntelAI/models).
-The example also illustrates how to utilize TensorFlow and Intel® Math Kernel Library (Intel® MKL) run time settings to maximize CPU performance on ResNet50 workload.
+The example also illustrates how to utilize TensorFlow and MKL run time settings to maximize CPU performance on ResNet50 workload.

 ## License
 Code samples are licensed under the MIT license.
 See